opencast/opencast/docs/guides/admin/docs/installation/rpm-rhel-sl-centos.md

 Where `<version>` is the major version number of the Opencast release you want to install.

 This will install the default distribution of Opencast and all its dependencies, including the 3rd-Party-Tools.

+* Start Active MQ service [and copy the files described in the active MQ installation](#install-apache-activemq)

 Now you can start Opencast: